Enhanced design consistency & navigation for Royal Mail’s digital experience.

 Background

-The Royal Mail website is a crucial touchpoint for businesses that rely on its postal services.
-However, the business section of the site faced significant usability issues, leading to customer frustration.
+The Royal Mail website serves as a vital touchpoint for businesses depending on its postal services.
+However, the business section suffered from usability issues, leading to confusion, inefficiency, and customer frustration during key interactions.

 Challenge

-Royal Mail came with a problem statement regarding how to increase user engagement within the business section of their website.
+Royal Mail tasked me with solving a problem statement which was how to increase user engagement within the business section of the site.
+The goal was to create a more intuitive, accessible, and valuable experience for business users.

 Objective